oxctl/login.canvas.ox.ac.uk/README.md

 ## TODO

- * Automatic building of 3 versions.
+ * Automatic building of the project
+ * Make sure the .github folder contents are not served.
- * CSS Invalidation
+ * CSS and JSS Invalidation